ekut-es/pycachegen/acaverilog/generators/cache/README.md

 The cache wrapper wraps the cache and the functional memory in one module.
 It can create linear cache architectures (so no two caches on the same level).
 It can also create an arbiter so that you can have multiple access ports.
 Creating caches is optional - the cache wrapper can also simply create a memory, optionally with an arbiter.

+To actually generate Verilog files, you can either call the cache wrapper generator from the command line with matching arguments (see the bottom of the python script), or you can write your own python code to create a cache wrapper.
+The former case is used for generating testbenches and will save the verilog files in `../src` since it expects you to be in the `build` directory.
+For the latter case you need to create memory and cache configuration objects from the classes stored in `cache_config_validation.py` and use these to instantiate a cache wrapper generator.
+You can then call the `generate_module()` method and generate the verilog code as shown in the python script.

+If you want to synthesize the code, you should disable the reset everywhere - otherwise vivado won't be able to infer BRAM.

 # Testbenches
 To run the testbenches, create a `/build` directory.
 There's a `CMakeLists.txt` that will call the `cache_wrapper_generator.py` to create verilog source files in the `src/` directory and verilate them.
 Inside `tb/` there are several testbenches for different configurations of the cache wrapper.
 The `CMakeLists.txt` will create the necessary source files for all configurations and each test bench will use the correct one.